zachtsk/retail-analytics-pyspark/README.md

 * (TODO) __Operators__ are IO specific classes which help for managing data integration across platforms.
 For example, you may have a Databricks operator, a SQL operator, etc.

 #### Other items
 * __Scripts__ contain container-level code used to manage the execution environment.
-For example, there is a script used for re-building the `pgsrc` python package that is used throughout the repository.
+For example, there is a script used for re-building the `grocery` python package that is used throughout the repository.
 * __Tests__ contain unit + integration tests.

 ## Jobs inherit the Entity class

-Within `pgsrc.abstract` there is a general `Entity` class that can be extended to manage config information, spark instances, and utilize some helper methods.
+Within `grocery.abstract` there is a general `Entity` class that can be extended to manage config information, spark instances, and utilize some helper methods.

 It must be initialized with at least a __spark instance__, and a __config dictionary__.